 When you open an account with a bank, most banks require two pieces of identification, such as your passport and a Nichols student ID.
 You may open a checking or savings account at any nearby bank.
 Upon opening the account, you should also bring the initial deposit.
 You do not need a Social Security Number to open an account.
 At the time you open your account, you can complete a W-8BEN Form instead of giving the bank a Social Security Number.
-You can access this form here: http://www.irs.gov/pub/irs-pdf/fw8ben.pdf
+You can access the form by clicking on W-8BEN Form.